Probely/farcaster-onprem-agent/README.md

 The Agent follows simple design decisions, and uses modern open-source standard components, such as [WireGuard](https://www.wireguard.com/).
 * The Agent has minimal network requirements.
-Typical network requirements, such as public IP addresses, complex firewall rules are unnecessary or minimized.
+Typical network requirements, such as public IP addresses and complex firewall rules, are unnecessary or minimized.
 * The Agent uses few hardware resources and is designed to scale easily.